-A student must drop the class online https://my.mtsac.edu.
+A student must drop the class online https://inside.mtsac.edu.
 It is the student’s responsibility to make sure classes are dropped according to established deadlines in order to potentially avoid fees and/or negative grades.
 In all cases, it is important to print out your registration to have a record/proof of the courses for which you are officially registered.

 Mt.
 San Antonio College does not mail grade reports.
-However, a student can view their grades for the completed term in the student portal at https://my.mtsac.edu.
+However, a student can view their grades for the completed term in the student portal at https://inside.mtsac.edu.
 Grades are typically available no later than two weeks after the end of the semester.
 A student’s unofficial transcript can also be accessed via the student portal.
 This unofficial transcript will provide grades for the student’s career at Mt.
 SAC.

 Mt.
-San Antonio College offers several courses that may be taken for a letter grade (A, B, C, D, and F), or Pass/No-Pass.
+San Antonio College offers several courses that may be taken for a letter grade (A, B, C, D, and F) or Pass/No-Pass.
 Upon registration students are signed up on a letter-grade basis.
 If a change is desired the student must declare his or her intent to be graded on a Pass/No-Pass basis.
 This change can be made via the student portal for up to the 1st 20% of the class.
-Between 20% and 30% of class time the change can be made by completing the required form and submitting to the Office of Admissions and Records.
+Between 20% and 30% of class time, the change can be made by completing the required form and submitting to the Office of Admissions and Records.
 Pass/No-Pass does not affect the student’s GPA and is not transferable to most institutions.
 If a student is unsure about taking a class for a grade or for Pass/No-Pass he or she should speak to a counselor in the Counseling Office.
 Pass/No-Pass is not the same as Non-Credit or Community Education classes.

 You must first contact all accredited colleges, universities, and trade schools you have attended, and ask that official transcripts be sent to the Office of Admissions and Records at Mt.
 San Antonio College.
 Hand carried transcripts will be accepted if the official transcripts are still sealed in the original envelope of the Registrar.
 If you opened the envelope you will need to request another “official” copy from the institution.
 Mt.
 San Antonio College will only transfer units from other institutions at the student’s request and only after receiving official transcripts from all institutions attended.
 It is the responsibility of the student to request the evaluation of official transcripts from other colleges.
 This may be accomplished by submitting a completed Evaluation Request form at the Office of Admissions and Records.
 Transcripts submitted become the property of Mt.
-San Antonio College District and can not be returned to the student or forwarded to other institutions.
+San Antonio College District and cannot be returned to the student or forwarded to other institutions.

 Mt.
 SAC has many codes.
 The following are the most common used.
 The CEEB, or College Board Code, is commonly used on CSU and UC applications.
 Mt.
 SAC’s CEEB Code is 004494.
 The FICE, or Federal Code, is commonly used on Financial Aid forms.
 Mt.
 SAC’s FICE Code is 001245.

 Mt.
 San Antonio College is required by the State of California (Title 5, Section 58108) to establish a system of providing an equal and fair chance for all students to register for the classes they need throughout their college career.
 Mt.
 SAC’s priority registration was established to enable students to enter and be able to complete their educational goals within a reasonable time frame.
-Students are not allowed to register before their assigned date and time as published in their portal https://my.mtsac.edu.
-The College is not in the practice of changing or swapping priority dates.
+Students are not allowed to register before their assigned date and time as published in their portal https://inside.mtsac.edu.
+The college is not in the practice of changing or swapping priority dates.
 Priority is given to groups of students as defined by categories.
 Students who fall in the same category are then prioritized and randomly assigned to appointment dates and times.
 Because of this random assignment, it is possible that two students with the same number of units completed can be assigned priority dates that may be days apart.

 If you have not been enrolled in classes at Mt.
 SAC for two consecutive major terms (i.e., Fall and Spring), you will need to complete a new Application for Admission.
 Mt.
 SAC will always maintain records of the classes taken at Mt.
-SAC.
-However, if transcripts were brought from another school, those records may have been purged and duplicates may be required.
+SAC however, if transcripts were brought from another school, those records may have been purged and duplicates may be required.
 Orientation will not be required for students who have previously participated in Orientation or students that have completed more than one unit of credit.
 However, updated placement testing may be necessary.
 Counselors are available to help students get back on track.